RV Belgica (1884): Antarctic expedition

 In 1896, Patria was bought by Adrien de Gerlache for conversion to a research ship.
 On 4 July 1896, she was renamed Belgica.
 A 21-gun salute was fired during the renaming ceremony.
 De Gerlache raised funds for the expedition from the Société Royale Belge de Géographie.
 Loaded with 40 tons of food in 10,000 tins, on 16 August 1897, Belgica departed Antwerp, Belgium for the Antarctic, with a crew of 23.
 Led by de Gerlache, the expedition included Georges Lecointe as captain of Belgica.
-Other members of the expedition included Roald Amundsen, Henryk Arctowski, Antoni Dobrowolski and Emil Racoviţă.
+Other members of the expedition included Roald Amundsen, Henryk Arctowski, Antoni Dobrowolski and Emil Racoviță.
 The overloaded Belgica broke down in the North Sea and was forced to put into Ostend for repairs.
 Two crewmen deserted there and two more crewmen went ashore without permission, returning to Belgica drunk.